Prerequisites and Admissions Requirements FAQs

-After reviewing this page and the related sections of our web page, please feel free to contact the department with any additional questions you may have.
-If you have questions regarding admissions, please contact the program coordinator at email@example.com.
+After reviewing this page and the related sections of our website, if you have additional questions please contact the program coordinator at email@example.com.

-Please see the “prerequisites” drop-down under “Entry Level DPT” for the full listing of prerequisites.
+Please see the “prerequisites” drop-down under “Admissions” for the full listing of prerequisites.

 Yes, however all prerequisite courses must be completed prior to beginning the program.

 Six of the nine courses comprising the science prerequisite GPA must be completed at the time of application.
 All twelve prerequisites must be completed prior to entering the program.
 Statistics and the two psychology prerequisites do not have to be completed at the time of application.

 Applicants that do not have six of the nine science prerequisites completed—with a grade reflected in PTCAS—are considered “incomplete.”
 We will not review these applications until after the academic update.
 (This is after we make decisions for the incoming class.)
 After the academic update, qualified applicants will be placed on the alternate/ wait list.
 All of the prerequisites must be completed by the time of program entry.
 If all of the prerequisites are not complete by this time, accepted students will be denied a position in the class.